edemocracy/nix-ekklesia-vvvote/README.md

 ## Nix Files In This Repo

--   `vvvote.nix`: This Nix expression builds and installs a VVVote (backend + webclient) instance
+- `nix/vvvote.nix`: This Nix expression packages the VVVote code.
--   `uwsgi.nix`: Custom uwsgi with PHP support
+- `nix/sources.json`: Controls which nixpkgs and VVVote version is used.
 - `default.nix`: Runs the installation process.
-Builds config
+Builds config.
--   `src.nix`: Controls which VVVote version is used
--   `nixpkgs.nix`: Controls which nixpkgs version is used for build tools and VVVote dependencies
--   `conf-allservers.php.nix, conf-thisserver.php.nix, config.js.nix`: VVVote configuration template files
+- `config.php.nix, config.js.nix`: VVVote configuration template files.
 - `*vars*.nix`: vars files contain the settings that influence the build process or customize the configuration files built from templates.